Federal Lust Tax vs. Federal Oil Spill Tax

 The Federal Leaking Underground Storage Tank (LUST) Tax is a federal excise tax of 0.1 cents per gallon applied to motor fuels, including diesel, kerosene, and aviation fuel mixtures.
 This tax is collected quarterly, along with other applicable fuel taxes, depending on the nature of the business.

-The revenue from this tax is deposited into the LUST Trust Fund, which is used to support environmental enforcement activities, such as monitoring, cleanup, and prevention of fuel leaks from underground storage tanks that can pose risks to soil and groundwater quality.
+The revenue from this tax is deposited into the LUST Trust Fund, which supports environmental enforcement activities, such as monitoring, cleanup, and prevention of fuel leaks from underground storage tanks that can pose risks to soil and groundwater quality.What is the Federal Oil Spill Tax?

 The Petroleum Oil Spill Tax is a tax imposed on domestic crude oil and imported petroleum products to fund the Oil Spill Liability Trust Fund.
 This tax is applied when crude oil is received at a U.S. refinery or when imported petroleum products enter the U.S. for consumption, use, or storage.

-The current rate for the oil spill tax is $0.09 per barrel.
+The current rate for the Oil Spill Tax is $0.09 per barrel.
 The funds collected are used to cover the costs associated with oil spill prevention, response, and environmental cleanup efforts, ensuring that resources are available to address oil spill-related incidents.

 WRAP: